imbcmdth/reservoir/README.markdown

 #### Returns

-A number representing the current length of the reservoir.
+The current length of the reservoir.